faressoft/flowa/README.md

 ## Introduction

 Each `flow` is a set of `tasks`.
 It starts by a `compound task` which is basically a task that groups a set of `single tasks`.
 Single tasks are async functions that are executed and called by passing an object called `context` to allow sharing data between tasks and a `callback` function.
-Each compound task's sub tasks are executed by a `runner` that can be a `series` execution (default type) or a `parallel` execution.
+Each compound task's sub tasks are executed by a `runner` that can be a `serial` execution (default type) or a `parallel` execution.

 ## Installation